This post may contain affiliate links. Please read our disclosure policy.

 These Amazing Lemon Bars are smooth, creamy and perfectly tart!
 A tender, sweet shortbread base and a soft texture set them above the rest!

 The Summer heat hits and all of a sudden I want all the lemon!
 My love affair with lemon curd is no secret around CLF.
-It's on pavlovas, in cupcakes, in whipped cream and in a stunning lemon berry trifle.
+I put it on pavlova cake, in lemon coconut cupcakes, in lemon curd whipped cream and in this stunning lemon berry trifle.

 Table of Contents